The Search Process

 Andrea will review your case info and documents.
 A general plan is prepared taking into account location, data provided, expenses, and time estimation.
 This may involve some questions to you through email or phone.
 A proposal for your search will be sent to you.
 The proposal quote will cover the following things:

-- Comprehensive planning and pre search consultation, printing, posters if agreed upon, travel to the location of the search, travel within the location, social worker expenses such as food and bed, social worker time, PPE, Covid hazard of +20%, case preparation, reports, and phone follow ups.
+- Comprehensive planning and pre search consultation, printing, posters if agreed upon, travel to the location of the search, travel within the location, social worker expenses such as food and bed, social worker time, PPE as needed, case preparation, reports, and phone follow ups.

 When it is your turn, Andrea will spend 1-3 days preparing and organizing your case, creating bullet point instructions, and sending your search data to one of our social workers.
 Your search data includes the information you provided: documents, photos, letters to birth family, possibly posters created by us, etc.